The New IRS Mileage Rate For 2023: Everything You Need to Know

 At the beginning of the year, the IRS announced the mileage rate for the mileage tax deduction.

-- For the first half of the year, the mileage rate was 58.5 cents per mile.
+- For the first half of 2022, the rate was 58.5 cents per mile and for the second half, it was 62.5 cents per mile.

 Individuals who are reporting this deduction will have to factor this change into their calculations come tax time.
 We'll show you how further down.